-In the reviewed period, fee income to total assets ratio increased slightly, from 0.73 percent to 0.74 percent.
-This increase stemmed from a 9.1 percent increase in fee income, compared to a 7.5 percent increase in the banking system's total assets, in annual terms.
+In the reviewed period, the fee income to total assets ratio increased slightly, from 0.74 percent to 0.75 percent.
+This increase stemmed from a 2.3 percent increase in fee income, compared to a 1.1 percent increase in the banking system's total assets, in annual terms.

-The increase in fee income stemmed mainly from an increase in the volume of fees charged to large businesses and payment card fees, resulting from an increase in the volume of economic activity, which is one aspect of the return to routine after the COVID-19 crisis.
-This increase was partly offset by a decline in fees charged to individuals and small businesses in securities for activities involving securities.
+The increase in fee income stemmed mainly from an increase in the volume of fees charged to large businesses, resulting from an increase in the volume of their business.
+Fee income on foreign currency and credit card transactions (including large businesses) also increased.
+In contrast, fees charged to individuals and small businesses for activities involving securities and credit declined.

-Over the past 14 years, since the entry into force of the fees reform, a cumulative decline of 46% occurred in the banking system's fee income to assets ratio.
+Over the past 14 years, since the entry into force of the fees reform, the banking system's fee income to assets ratio shows a cumulative decline of 46 percent.
 This persistent decline is attributed to the series of measures implemented by the Banking Supervision Department in that period.